meissadia/posifocus/README.md

 ## Motivation
 [Posifocus](https://posifocus.com/) is a mentality supported by an iOS app.

-[Posifocus Web](https://posifocus.surge.sh) is a Progressive Web Application implemented with React, aiming to expa
+[Posifocus Web](https://posifocus.surge.sh) is a Progressive Web Application implemented with React, aiming to expand the reach of Posifocus to non-iOS devices.

 ## Todo